getpopper/popper/README.md

 repository contains:

-  * A [CLI tool](popper/) to help bootstrap research articles that adhere to the convention by re-using [experiment templates](https://github.com/ivotron/popper-templates).
+  * A [CLI tool](popper/) to help bootstrap research articles that adhere to the convention.
   * [Documentation](https://github.com/ivotron/popper/wiki/Getting-Started)
     about the convention.
-  * [Experiment templates](templates/) that can be retrieved using the CLI tool (or by cloning this repo).
+  * [Experiment re-usable templates](templates/) that can be retrieved using the CLI tool (or by cloning this repo).

 We are currently working with researchers in many scientific domains